Albuquerque, NM 87109

 Office & Billing Assistant

-Speech Therapy Dog (in training)
+Speech Therapy Dog

 Zooey is a Basset Hound, Great Pyrenees, Husky, and Black Lab mix who was adopted by the Schulz family in 2015.
 In 2018 she began her training as a speech therapy dog.
 Since then “work” has become her favorite word second only to the name of her best friend, “Pogo.”
 When not enjoying her work Zooey enjoys rolling in grass, chasing birds, and playing with, chasing, and digging with Pogo.

-Graduate Student Clinical Intern (TBA)
+Graduate Student Clinicians (TBA)